Skip to Content

 An experienced teacher and lecturer at both undergraduate and postgraduate levels, Mandy Burrows graduated from Murdoch University Veterinary School in 1985.
 Having completed residency training in two disciplines, pathology and internal medicine and dermatology, Mandy became a Fellow of the Australian and New Zealand College of Veterinary Scientists in Veterinary Dermatology in 1998.
 Mandy currently works as the Director of the Dermatology clinic at Murdoch University.

 Mandy currently works as the Director of the Animal Dermatology Clinic – Perth and as an Associate Professor in Small Animal Medicine (Dermatology) at Murdoch University.

-Mandy is the current President of the Australian and New Zealand College of Veterinary Scientists.
-In addition, Mandy is the Australian and New Zealand representative and Secretary of the World Association for Veterinary Dermatology and the President of the World Congress in Veterinary Dermatology, 2020 to be held in Sydney.
-She is also a current co-editor of the international Veterinary Dermatology journal.
+Mandy is the Past-President of the Council of the ANZCVS; the current Australian and New Zealand representative of the World Association for Veterinary Dermatology and the President of World Congress in Veterinary Dermatology and the President of the World Congress in Veterinary Dermatology, to be held in Sydney in 2020.

 In-depth part-time study 24 teaching weeks spread over a 7-8 month period

 The fees for each 15-credit course in 2019 are NZ$6746.
 Note: fees are revised annually.

 *Please note, all prices are approximate based on recent exchange rates and are quoted excluding Goods and Services Tax.
 Additional non-tuition fees also apply which vary from approx NZD$195-400.

 Fees for domestic students are subsidised by the NZ government.
 See fees information for domestic students.